 Required Course: Efforts to Overcome the Legacy of Apartheid Through Social Entrepreneurship and Community Development (MGMT 270 or WMST 275)

 The program takes place in Cape Town, South Africa, focusing on efforts to overcome the legacy of apartheid through social entrepreneurship, social business, and community development, with particular analytical and topical attention paid to gender and sexuality.
 Students study with Bucknell professors and local experts at the University of Cape Town, and intern through SHAWCO, a 70-year old student volunteer organization that ran health and welfare projects throughout South Africa's apartheid era and now has the mission to practice and promote responsible citizenship in the South African context through health, education and social entrepreneurship initiatives.

-The course will begin during the spring 2012 semester with four pre-trip information sessions studying the history of apartheid in South Africa and how that past is tied to current issues in the country.
+The course begins during the spring semester with three pre-trip classes studying the history of apartheid in South Africa and how that past is tied to current issues in the country.

 In Cape Town, students spend their mornings engaged in classes about South Africa's post-apartheid economic, racial and ethnic challenges, social and cultural issues relevant to women, gender and sexuality, and use of social entrepreneurship, social business and community development to work toward a more just society.
 In the afternoon students travel to their SHAWCO internship sites of practice.
 The internship placements are in social entrepreneurial organizations, schools, or other community development sites within Cape Town's townships.
 The internships allow students to see how the subjects discussed in class are playing out within various communities across Cape Town, and to collaborate with stakeholders in their sites of practice to work toward positive change.